Economic Espionage by China Continues in Every Sector in the United States

 For many small to medium businesses, a severe data breach could spell the end of their enterprises.
 Their challenges are confounded by the need to share data with suppliers, customers and other third parties.

 Clearly, the path forward is not likely to get easier for those involved in the protection of data.
 It is therefore the duty of all organizations to assume responsibility for their best interests and shape their entities to protect their futures.

 CVG Strategy Can Help

 It involves processes, facility security, people, and IT systems to engage in best practices.
 It also involves a constant improvement approach so that threats can be continually assessed and addressed as they evolve.
-This business system can help your business remain vigilant against economic espionage and cyberattacks conducted by China or other nations.
+This business system can help your organization remain vigilant against economic espionage and cyberattacks conducted by China and other nation states.

 CVG Strategy is committed to the goals of CMMC in securing our defense manufacturing supply chain’s information secure.
 As industry leaders in cyber security, ITAR, and risk based management systems.
 We have experience with companies of all sizes and understand the importance of innovating flexible approaches to meeting the requirements CMMC, establishing effective programs, and achieving certification.

 Many organizations find it beneficial to integrate CMMC requirements into an Information Security Management System (ISMS) such as ISO 27001.
 The basis of ISO 27001 requires ongoing risk assessment and asset management.